marielle-lopez/_nology/git/README.md

 - Means saving the changes in your local repository, moving the changes to the local repository

 ### Step 3
-`git remote add origin https://github.com/marielle-lopez/_nology.git`
+`git remote add origin git@github.com:marielle-lopez/_nology.git`
 - This is done only when you first create your repository
+- Make sure you use your SSH key, not the HTTPS url
+- If the SSH key is not used, run `git remote set-url origin git@github.com:marielle-lopez/_nology.git`

 ### Step 4
 `git push -u origin main`